stouset/twitter_bootstrap_form_for/README.markdown

 That's it.
 All of the Rails field helpers you know and love work just like their normal FormBuilder counterparts, but with minor extensions to expose the functionality anticipated by Twitter Bootstrap.

+## Form Helper Changes ##

+The changes this `FormBuilder` effects to the existing Rails form helpers is
+simple:

+  * the second parameter becomes the label (pass false to disable, nil for default)
+  * the last options hash accepts an `:add_on` key
+  * if a block is passed, the HTML it outputs is placed immediately after the input

 ## Known Bugs ##